 their parents and guardians, filed a case against the government to cancel existing timber license agreements in the country and to stop the renewal and issuance new ones.
+Citing a plethora of statistics and events

-Citing a plethora of statistics and events evidences, the complainant children contended that massive and fast degradation of forests led to "unabated hemorrhage of the country's vital life support systems and continued rape of Mother Earth."
+Citing a plethora of statistics and events as evidences, the complainant children contended that massive and fast degradation of forests led to "unabated hemorrhage of the country's vital life support systems and continued rape of Mother Earth."